SEEKING RIGHT RELATIONSHIPS

 Southminster's Banner for Right Relationship with Indigenous Peoples, displayed in our chancel and pictured here, was created in recognition of the United Church of Canada’s commitment to reconciliation and right relations.
 For more information about the meaning behind the banner and its design please refer to this document.

-Opportunities for Deepening Learning about and Connecting with Indigenous People
+Helpful Links with Opportunities for Learning and Connecting

 Ecumenical list serve on local activity

 First Nations Child and Family Caring Society www.fncaringsociety.com/home

 KAIROS Canada – faithful action for justice

 KAIROS Canada, with offices in Ottawa, provides ongoing information and support in the area of Indigenous rights in Canada and abroad.
 On their website is both background and current information about initiatives relevant to the pursuit of right relations with the First Peoples of Canada.

 Truth and Reconciliation Commission of Canada and the National Centre for Truth and Reconciliation

 After six years of study and hearings the Truth and Reconciliation Commission presented its complete six-volume report on December 15, 2015.
 The full report and more can be found at https://nctr.ca/records/reports/